kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

 | Upgrade of [KubeVirt CCM](https://github.com/kubevirt/cloud-provider-kubevirt) from v0.2.0 to v0.4.0 | Upgrade Kubevirt CCM version            | (needed for LoadBalancer services)        | **Mandatory**: all existing `MachineDeployment` must be updated |

 {{% notice warning %}}
-**Perform all the needed migration of you existing `MachineDeployment` following the below procedure according to each topic that needs migration.**
+**Perform all the needed migration of your existing `MachineDeployment` following the below procedure according to each topic that needs migration.**
 Updating the `MachineDeployment` will create a new `VirtualMachine`  - Perform all the needed changes at once.
 {{% /notice %}}